 I was diagnosed with accommodative esotropia at three years old, a common childhood eye problem that causes double vision, issues with depth perception, and reading.
 It is characterized by crossed eyes, with one eye turning inward towards the nose, although vision issues can start before the eyes actually cross.
 For a lot of children with this condition, glasses can correct vision to 100%, and the condition naturally goes away by age nine.
 Unless there’s something else.

 My vision got rapidly worse around when I turned nine years old- on my ninth birthday, I was unable to see a parade going on less than ten feet away.
 My vision continued to sharply decline when I was eleven, and I had a one muscle eye surgery in 2008 to prevent my eyesight from getting worse.
-Around when I was 14, I started to experience chronic migraines, chronic pain, worsening eyesight, and several other symptoms, and was diagnosed with Chiari Malformation at age 18, a congenital brain condition that often isn’t diagnosed until teenage years.
-Because I had vision loss as a result of the accommodative esotropia as well as Chiari, I received the additional diagnosis of decompensated strabismus, meaning I have low vision issues originating from my eyes as well as my brain (read more about my eye surgery for this condition here and here).
+Around when I was 14, I started to experience chronic migraines, chronic pain, worsening eyesight, and several other symptoms.
+I was diagnosed with Chiari Malformation at age 18, a congenital brain condition that often isn’t diagnosed until teenage years.
+Because I had vision loss as a result of the accommodative esotropia as well as Chiari, I received the additional diagnosis of decompensated strabismus, meaning I have low vision issues originating from my eyes as well as my brain.

 What my glasses look like